Looking for The Best Restaurants In St James’s? Well, look no further!

 Notto | ££

 As was the 2020-2021 restaurant trend, Notto started out as a lockdown delivery service.
-It was originally called ‘Otto’, but when proper restaurant plans were being finalised owner Phil Howard got the bad news that there already was a business called Otto, so Notto it was… Naming inconveniences aside, Notto turns out on-point, made-fresh-everyday pasta (from pumpkin and chestnut ravioli to a pappardelle with eight hour slow-cooked oxtail), highly addictive Italian bar snacks (homemade focaccia, mortadella with pickled vegetables etc) and simple twists on classic cocktails (think grapefruit negronis and caramel espresso martinis).
-There’s notto lot more that needs to be said…
+It was originally called ‘Otto’, but when proper restaurant plans were being finalised owner Phil Howard got the bad news that there already was a business called Otto, so Notto it was… Naming inconveniences aside, Notto turns out on-point, made-fresh-everyday pasta (from pumpkin and chestnut ravioli to a pappardelle with eight hour slow-cooked oxtail), highly addictive Italian bar snacks (homemade focaccia, mortadella with pickled vegetables, etc.) and simple twists on classic cocktails (think grapefruit negronis and caramel espresso martinis).
+There’s notto lot that could be improved.

 Rowley’s | £££